MathieuNlp/Sam_LoRA/README.md

 ```

 # Run training
-Configure the model and path in the configuration file:
+Configure the model and paths in the configuration file:
 ```sh
    config.yaml
 ```